 Police on Tuesday registered a First Information Report (FIR) against lawyers of Kathua Bar Association over Monday’s protest.

-The body of eight-year-old Asifa, a nomad Muslim girl, was recovered from Rasana forest in Kathua district on January 17, a week after she went missing while grazing her family’s ponies.
+The body of an eight-year-old nomad Muslim girl, was recovered from Rasana forest in Kathua district on January 17, a week after she went missing while grazing her family’s ponies.
 The girl was held captive, sedated and raped for several days at a local temple before she was murdered, according to the J&K Police Crime Branch investigation based on DNA test, forensic evidence and post-mortem report.

 “All the members of the Bar have strongly agitated against the presentation of challan (charge sheet) by the crime branch in the Rasana case… the agitation of the bar proved successful and the crime branch was compelled to go back and the challan could not be presented in the court of chief judicial magistrate Kathua,” president of Kathua Bar Association, Kirty Bhushan Mahajan, said in a statement on Monday evening.

 Mahajan said the Bar is already on strike against the investigation of the case by crime branch and strongly favours a CBI inquiry into the incident.
 “All the Bar members strongly condemned the conduct of the crime branch in dealing the issue.
 The state government has failed to deal the issue or understand the sentiments of the people.
 The agitation of the bar shall continue and the bar has unanimously decided to keep the work under suspension till April 12.”